Inside: Live with fewer “shoulds,” more freedom; less hustle, more curiosity; less jumping through hoops, more putting your feet up to read.

-Honor your inherent wiring as much as possible and live like you love yourself.
+Honour your inherent wiring as much as possible and live as though you love yourself.
 There’s no sense trying to mimic someone else’s way of life if it totally goes against your grain.
 No matter how many simple living gurus get up at 4:30 am for meditation, you don’t have to.
 You don’t have to follow fads or live like the cool kids or try to walk out anyone else’s dream.
 The world needs you.

 5. Reduce Decision Fatigue.

 Plenty of choice is not always a happy thing, especially for someone who’s stressed out or has a perfectionist nature.
 If you like a brand, stick with it.
 Set a time limit for researching before making a purchase.
 Learn to make a gut decision more often and ditch the self-doubt.
 Cull your inner circle so you’re spending time with the people you love most and who model the values or characteristics you desire.
 Rotate through the meals your family loves rather than recreating the wheel each night.
 Stick to styles you know you feel good in instead of following all the fads.
 Build routines into your day that help you live aligned with your goals.

 Minimize, outsource, or automate choices/tasks to simplify your life.
 Enlist help and remind yourself that allowing others to help you does not mean you’re incompetent – it means you’re wise.
 Set up auto payments or auto-ship of items you regularly buy.
 Take an honest look at your calendar and as a family decide what you can let go of or at least don’t feel bad about not attending every single one of your kids’ rehearsals or games; your self-care and sanity matter too.